 High Octane Petrol Price in Pakistan Today — By City

-The table below shows current prevailing Hi-Octane pump rates across major Pakistani cities as of March 2026.
+The table below shows current prevailing Hi-Octane pump rates across major Pakistani cities as of 10 May 2026.
 Regular petrol at Rs.
-321.17/L is included for comparison.
-Shell V-Power, PSO Hi-Octane, Total Excellium, and Attock Hi-Octane may differ slightly at their respective stations.
+414.78/L is included for comparison.
+PSO Octane+ is confirmed at Rs.
+420/L uniformly; Shell V-Power, Total Excellium, and Attock Hi-Octane may differ slightly at their respective stations.

-Remote cities like Quetta and Gilgit carry a higher rate due to freight surcharges on transporting fuel from refineries and import terminals.
-The next OGRA revision for regular fuels is expected on 1 April 2026; Hi-Octane prices may adjust independently at any time.
+Remote cities like Quetta and Gilgit carry a small additional freight surcharge.
+The next OGRA revision for regular fuels is expected on 16 May 2026; Hi-Octane prices may adjust independently at any time.

 What Is High Octane Petrol?
 HOBC Explained